Prices from £24.99

 If you are pregnant or breastfeeding, speak to your doctor before taking Rozex as it may not be suitable.

 Rozex should not impact your ability to drive or operate machinery.
-If you feel dizzy or experience visual disturbances after using Rozex, avoid such activities until it is safe for you to do so.
+If you feel dizzy or experience visual disturbances after using Rozex, avoid activities that require concentration or coordination until it is safe for you to do so.

 If you are taking an oral contraceptive pill, speak to your doctor or a pharmacist before using Rozex.
 Rozex is not known to interfere with contraceptive pills.